Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “Optimism is a secret weapon for the hero.
 It allows them to see things that most people don’t, and it’s called opportunities.
 It allows them to see other people in a new light.
 It gives them supernatural hearing.
 It allows them to hear things that others don’t hear.”

-Brown is author of The Hero Effect: Being Your Best When it Matters The Most.
+Brown authored The Hero Effect: Being Your Best When it Matters The Most.
 He focuses on helping people expand their vision and develop their potential to grow results.
+His presentations work well for sales teams that need to see themselves as problem-solvers rather than product-pushers.

 Les Brown

-Brown is author of three books and a former broadcaster-turned-legislator-turned-keynote speaker.
-He’s spent three decades studying the science of achievement.
-He focuses on achievement, collaboration and bottom-line results.
+Brown is the author of three books and a former broadcaster-turned-legislator-turned-keynote speaker.
+He has spent three decades studying the science of achievement.

 Bob Burg